amitachari/Github_Sesson/Readme.txt

 Hello Team

 Thanks for joinign Github session
-Github is used to host repository
+Github is used to host repository.
+We can work collabratevely with the team in github

 Regards
 Amit Achari